SMB OS Operators, Part III: Booker

 “SMB OS” is a paradigm shift that’s well underway.
 What is SMB OS? it expands the local opportunity beyond its traditional focus on advertising and marketing.
 Instead, a larger addressable market lies in the broader range of SMB functions that fall outside of, but dovetail with, marketing.
 It’s everything from payroll to payment processing to CRM.

-This is the topic of an upcoming Street Fight report (and a panel discussion at Street Fight Summit), so we’re spending lots of time with the practitioners of SMB OS.
+This is the topic of an upcoming panel discussion at Street Fight Summit, so we’re spending lots of time with the practitioners of SMB OS.
 We’re also spinning out some of those discussions as standalone Q&A’s to get the SMB OS conversation rolling.

-After talking to Upserve and Slice, the third in our series is Booker CEO Josh McCarter.
+Our latest interview is with Booker CEO Josh McCarter.
 Recently acquired by MindBody, Booker has been living out the principles of SMB OS long before we started calling it that.
 See our interview with McCarter below and stay tuned for lots more on this topic.

 Street Fight: Starting at a high level, what is Booker’s overall philosophy that drives the suite you offer local businesses for booking functionality and beyond?